Remna0w0/SlytaDX/README.md

 * **`TwitchClientContainer`**: Manages Twitch chat connectivity, API interactions, and live status checks.
 * **`DiscordClientContainer`**: Manages Discord gateway events, button interactions, and message routing.
 * **`Program.cs`**: Orchestrates the startup process and bridges events (like `ArenaOpen`) between the two platforms.

+> **DISCLAIMER:** SlytaDX is a personal project for both advancing my knowledge of C# and assisting with my content communities. **I have no attention of creating a release for this project.** You are free to do what you will with the code.
+Although SlytaBot is built to be usable on any given machine, it is also built with my requirements in mind.
+This repo serves mainly to document my progress and allow parity between my machines, as well as showcase my work to those who are interested.
+Thank you!